- This is the only independent research into SAP’s accuracy.

 Interestingly, we have been accused of being biased by SAP proponents.
 However, upon performing this research, not only do we not display any bias, but we also barely show any error.
 You can’t have a preference if you have almost an error.

-Forecast bias is an appealing criticism to make because it is a charge that can be leveled without bringing evidence.
+Forecast bias is an appealing criticism because it is a charge that can be leveled without bringing evidence.
 When we level the charge of bias, we provide the reason.
 The most common reason we provide is financial bias or, in some cases, both financial bias and contractual bias.
-Such as in the case with partners of SAP that are both financially incentivized to support SAP but also contractually limited in what they can write about SAP as per SAP’s partnership contract, as we cover in the article The Control on Display in the SAP Partnership Contract.
+Such as in the case with SAP partners that are both financially incentivized to support SAP and contractually limited in what they can write about SAP as per SAP’s partnership contract, as we cover in the article The Control on Display in the SAP Partnership Contract.

 Judgment or Prejudgement (Bias)?

 Overall, SAP proponents have a different definition of bias than the actual meaning.
 The definition of bias, according to most SAP proponents, is whether you agree with SAP.
-If you agree with SAP, then you have no bias, if you do not agree with SAP, then you have a bias.
+If you agree with SAP, then you have no bias.
+If you disagree with SAP, then you have a bias.